Azure/kubernetes-hackfest/labs/paas/otomi/1_create_aks_cluster/README.md

 3. The first time Cloud Shell is started will require you to create a storage account.

-4. Once your cloud shell is started, clone the workshop repo into the cloud shell environment
+4. Once your cloud shell is started, clone the workshop repo into the cloud shell environment:

    ```bash
    git clone https://github.com/Azure/kubernetes-hackfest